futel/lambda-websocket-experimenter/doc/ssl.md

 # SSL certificate

-Certificates are needed to for AWS Lambda to publish http and websocket endpoints with a custom domain name.
+Certificates are needed to for AWS Lambda to publish HTTP, HTTPS, and websocket endpoints with a custom domain name.

+The process is:
+- Create certificate and create calendar renew/reimport reminder
+- Import certificate to AWS
+- Renew certificate peridocally before expiration, or verify renewal
+- Reimport certificate to AWS peridocally before expiration

+Note that this certificat is a child of phu73l.net, which is used by dialplan-functions.

 # Meta-requirements